-“With great power comes great responsibility.” —Spiderman
+“With great power comes great responsibility.” — Spiderman

 You probably hold a device in your pocket or purse that has the power to either destroy your life or change the world.
 Yes, I am talking about your cell phone.
-We live in a time when social media and technology has become a part of our daily life.
+We live in a time when social media and technology have become a part of our daily life.
 Both in my job as Watermark Director of Digital Ministries and in my personal life, I have the opportunity to use technology day in and day out.
 I also have a front row seat to see both the blessing that these devices can bring and the harm they can inflict.
 I want to share some tips below to help you use technology and not let technology use you.
 I constantly battle the dangers below, but I hope by sharing these tips we can both become better users of technology.

 5 Ways to Use Technology and Not Let Technology Use You